Amazon Logo

 Amazon Logo 1998-2000

-With the onset of the millennium, the administration reworked the assortment and conducted rebranding.
-The domain “com” disappeared from the logo, and the letters of the remaining word received maximum emphasis – the designers made them black and wide.
+With the onset of the millennium, the administration reworked the assortment and conducted a rebranding.
+The domain “com” disappeared from the logo, and the letters of the remaining word received maximum emphasis—the designers made them black and wide.
 The golden line is now inverted and leads from the letter “a” to “z,” as indicated by an arrow.
-Externally, the graphic design is made as if it is a joyful, welcoming smile.
+Externally, the graphic design is made like a joyful, welcoming smile.

 Amazon: Interesting Facts